Pole Vault Evolution

-Competitive pole vaulting began using solid Hardwood (Ash or Hickory) poles.
-Where used in the mid 19th Century when Pole Vaulting began.
+Competitive pole vaulting began using solid Hardwood (Ash or Hickory) poles in the mid 19th Century when Pole Vaulting began.

 The athlete would climb the pole after he planted and jumped.
 And throughout the jump, the pole remained rigid and had essentially no bend.

 Despite the advancement in technique, the hardwood poles were limited as they had no bend.
 As a result, the poles could not transfer horizontal motion into upward motion efficiently.
-As a large amount of energy was lost in the plant and vaulters were constrained to lower heights.
+As and lost a large amount of energy in the plant and vaulters were constrained to lower heights.

 Around the same time that the swing-up method was introduced as the definitive technique in the vault.
 Bamboo poles began to replace the hardwood ones.

-The swing-up technique can be seen in Fig. 6.
-Where a vaulter uses one of these new poles to clear a height.
+And can see the swing-up technique in Fig. 6, where a vaulter uses one of these new poles to clear a height.

-Bamboo poles were much lighter than the solid ash or hickory poles.
-Due to the fact that bamboo is naturally hollow.
-Which allowed for a faster approach.
+Bamboo poles were much lighter than the solid ash or hickory poles because bamboo is naturally hollow, which allowed for a faster approach.
 Additionally, these poles had a lesser degree of stiffness.
 And thus had a minor ability to bend when stressed.
-For these reasons, vaulters were able to carry more energy into the vault and convert more energy into an upward motion.
+For these reasons, vaulters could carry more energy into the vault and convert more energy into an upward motion.

 By 1942, the world record, set on a bamboo pole, was recorded at 4.77 meters .
 However, the bamboo pole still presented limitations to achieving higher heights.
-The pole still did not bend enough to significantly increase the efficiency of the vault.
+The pole still did not bend enough to increase the efficiency of the vault significantly.
 And a large portion of energy was wasted once again on the plant.
-Additionally, bamboo is weaker (can take less stress/bending before breaking) than both the hardwood poles used before it and the fiberglass poles used after.
-So vaulters could not put as much force into the poles, thus limiting the heights that they could achieve.
+Additionally, bamboo is weaker (can take less stress/bending before breaking) than the hardwood poles used before and fiberglass poles.
+So vaulters could not put as much force into the poles, limiting the heights they could achieve.

 While steel and aluminum poles made a brief appearance in the world of pole vaulting in the 1950s and 60s, the next major advancement in pole technology came in the form of fiberglass and carbon-fiber poles.

-Cross-sectioning of the design of these poles can be seen in Fig. 7.
-Which shows the different layers that allow the fiberglass pole to be so versatile and effective.
-The poles were first introduced in the U.S. in 1956, and immediately made an impact on achievable heights, evidenced by the new world record set in 1961 at 4.83 meters .
+And can see Cross-sectioning these poles’ design in Fig. 7 shows the different layers that allow the fiberglass pole to be so versatile and effective.
+The poles were first introduced in the U.S. in 1956 and immediately impacted achievable heights, evidenced by the new world record set in 1961 at 4.83 meters .

 With minor adjustments to the structure of the new poles and the addition of carbon-fiber layers, these poles have become significantly more efficient at transferring and converting the vaulter’s energy.
-Refinement of the swing-up technique has also augmented the effectiveness of the fiberglass pole, and vaulters are able to go higher with the same amount of energy put in.
+Refinement of the swing-up technique has also augmented the fiberglass pole’s effectiveness, and vaulters can go higher with the same amount of energy put in.